fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 The plan was straightforward: we’d head primarily up the west coast, taking in new places and familiar favourites; we’d enjoy some “first holiday” fun with our furry pal; and over five nights we’d eat ourselves into a seafood-induced coma.

-In reality the organising of this holiday was a bit trickier than it might otherwise have been, in that it was our first experience of searching for pet-friendly accommodation, which was compounded by many venues running at lower capacity due to covid considerations.
-But thanks to some great recommendations from friends, we found a handful of suitable spots.
+In reality, organising this holiday was trickier than we were used to, due to it being our first time searching for pet-friendly accommodation, a challenge which was compounded by many venues running at lower capacity due to covid considerations.
+However with the help of some great recommendations from friends, we found a handful of suitable spots.

-Here’s the lowdown on our trip, including everywhere we ate and stayed in case it helps anyone.
+In the end it worked out perfectly, and was a lovely way for us to celebrate our fourth wedding anniversary.
+Here’s the lowdown.

 ## Monday